Book the best things to do in Korea during Seollal! Download WAUG here and get a ₩3,000 or $3 coupon after signing up!

 Able to drive in Korea?
 How about trying cha-bak or car camping?
 WAUG offers an overnight vehicle rental package here for only ₩129,000 (vs. regular price of ₩200,000), but if you already have an SUV, then you can just book the basic camping supplies to complete your Seollal trip!

 As tradition goes, Koreans age up during Seollal, but before they do, they must finish a hot bowl of Rice Cake Soup.
 (However, nowadays, many mark their aging-up at the start of the Gregorian calendar or on January 1st).
-If you want to experience this tradition on the Lunar New Year 2021, then visit Hancook Restaurant inside N Seoul Tower.
-They’re offering a special Rice Cake Soup with Dumplings (떡 만두국 or Tteok Mandu Guk), which you can enjoy as you take in the view of the Seoul city skyline!
-(You can pair the traditional soup with some Dakgangjeong or Fried Chicken, too!)
+If you want to experience this tradition on the Lunar New Year, then visit a restaurant in Seoul where you can have a steamy bowl of Rice Cake Soup with Dumplings (떡 만두국 or Tteok Mandu Guk).

 How to Book Activities in Seoul for Seollal on WAUG